 - Quarter 4:12.5% of October, November, and December sales

 Note: If you want to modify the source data to get the quarterly commission of sales representatives, you have to insert 16 new rows.
 Each row will contain the quarterly commission of a sales representative.
 So, in our example, creating four calculated items in the pivot table is an easier task.

 We have used the following process to create a calculated item in our pivot table:

-Select any label in Row Labels or Column Labels area of the pivot table and choose PivotTable Tools ➪ Analyze ➪ Calculations ➪ Fields, Items & Sets ➪ Calculated Item.
+Select any label in the Row Labels or Column Labels area of the pivot table and choose PivotTable Tools ➪ Analyze ➪ Calculations ➪ Fields, Items & Sets ➪ Calculated Item.
 The Insert Calculated Item dialog box will appear.

 Enter a descriptive name for the new item in the Name field and enter the formula in the Formula field in Insert Calculated Item as shown in the following figure.
 You can use items in other fields in the formula but you can’t use worksheet functions.
-In our example, we have entered Qtr1 Commission in the Name field and this formula in the formula field: =10%*(Jan+Feb+Mar).
+In our example, we have entered Qtr1 Commission in the Name field, and this formula in the formula field: =10%*(Jan+Feb+Mar).

 Click Add button, the item Qtr1 Commission is inserted into the Items list.

 Repeat Steps 2 and 3 to create three more calculated items: Name field: Qtr2 Commission, Formula field: =11%*(Apr+May+Jun); Name field: Qtr3 Commission, Formula field: = 12%*(Jul+Aug+Sep); Name field: Qtr4 Commission, Formula field: = 12.5%*(Oct+Nov+Dec).